Cloud Storage Access (Beta)

 4. Add Policy Details

-Add a name: A clear and descriptive name indicating that this policy grants access to a specific S3 bucket in Caitlin’s AWS account, intended for Coactive’s ingestion process.
+- Add a policy name: A clear and descriptive name indicating that this policy grants access to a specific S3 bucket, intended for Coactive’s ingestion process.

 - You’ll be returned to the “Policies” page.
 Your policy is now ready to attach to a role.